 To further our commitment to work-life balance, our students are also given three weeks paid vacation and three days of family responsibility leave.

-The firm also pays all expenses associated with enrollment in the Law Society of Upper Canada’s Lawyer Licensing Process.
+The firm also pays all expenses associated with enrollment in the Law Society of Ontario’s Lawyer Licensing Process.

 - Be authentic.